v41827/UoS-ros-setup/README.md

 ```
 ### Windows Setup 🪟
 The Windows setup requires you to have WSL2 installed.
 Follow the instructions [here](https://docs.microsoft.com/en-us/windows/wsl/install) to install WSL2.
 Fortunately, unlike the Apple Sillicon setup, [WSLg](https://github.com/microsoft/wslg) takes care of the GUI applications so we don't have to install [noVNC](https://novnc.com/info.html) or [vcXsrv](https://vcxsrv.com/).
-1. Connect to `vpn.surrey.ac.uk` using GlobalProtect VPN.
+1. Connect to `vpn.surrey.ac.uk` using `GlobalProtect VPN`.
 Run the following command to pull the image from the University of Surrey's container registry and tag it as `uos-ros-setup:latest`.
     ```bash
     docker pull container-registry.surrey.ac.uk/shared-containers/robotics-module-2:latest
     docker tag container-registry.surrey.ac.uk/shared-containers/robotics-module-2:latest uos-robotics:latest